eitancohen77/Availability-Failover/README.md

 - **`Node.py`** — the `Node` server.
 Two of these run at once: one `active`, one `standby`.
 Neither stores book data itself — every read/write is forwarded to `BookInventory.py`.
-The standby also watches the active via `/ping`; if the active stops answering, the standby promotes itself.
+The standby also watches the active via `/ping` and the `manage_role` function.
+If the active stops answering, the secondary server takes its place and if the primary is back up and runing, the secondary steps down standby promotes itself, and if
 - **`Client.py`** — a terminal client.
 It tries the primary node's address first and falls back to the secondary if the primary doesn't answer, so it keeps working across a failover.
 Its not the client's job to know which server works or not.